qubole/rubix/docs/contrib/doc.md

 Label issues with `doc`
 * Contributions to documentation is accepted as a Pull Request.
 * Choose Markdown if you will add new pages
 * Choose Rich Structured Text (rst) for indexes or if the documentation needs tables.
+* To locally test docs changes run `python -msphinx . _build` inside `docs` directory